-- We will develop and demonstrate a familiarity with a range of texts, terms, and theories, engaging with (primarily) 20/21C American fantasy from various historical contexts, geographical areas, and cultural traditions. - We will identify and articulate different ways to explore, close read, analyze, research, and write about fantasy literature and other texts. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power, particularly in fantasy world building. - We will use fantasy literature and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.
+- We will develop and demonstrate a familiarity with a range of texts, terms, and theories, engaging with feminist and queer young adult literature, geographical areas, genres, and literary traditions. - We will identify and articulate different ways to explore, close read, and analyze YA literary and media texts. - We will consider and reflect on questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use young adult literature as vernacular theory to think, talk, write about and to interrogate the world around us.

 WE WILL spend the semester asking and addressing difficult, challenging, and sometimes discomforting ideas, questions, and topics, focusing on different identities, bodies, histories, desires, experiences, and even struggles and violences.
+Our texts, theories, and discussions deal with lived experiences, feelings, and challenges.
 Whether on the page, screen, on campus, or in the community, we will explore and engage multiple perspectives, levels of familiarity with the material, and heady and heartfelt responses.
-In other words, our class will be a safe, respectful, but not necessarily comfortable space.
-While pushing boundaries and comfort zones are essential to critical thinking, making connections, and intellectual and personal freedom, see me with concerns and queries, for reasonable accommodations, and for further resources on campus.
+In other